kjkondratuk/go-dnd5eapi/README.md

 # go-dnd5eapi

 A go client for interacting with the [dnd5eapi](https://www.dnd5eapi.co/).
+This is a first-pass at a go client with minimal dependencies, so there will likely be plenty of bugs at this stage--PRs are welcome.

 ## Install
 ```bash